 Distinguished Alumni Award

-The Distinguished Alumni Award recipient addresses the graduating Senior class during the Senior & Alumni Award Reception, motivating them to serve as leaders in society, and encouraging them to keep Carol Morgan School close to their hearts.
-Distinguished Alumni Award recipients join a notable group of alumni who have been presented with this recognition in the past.
+The Distinguished Alumni Award recipient has the privilege of addressing the graduating class during the Senior Alumni Reception.
+This presents an opportunity to motivate them to serve as leaders in our society, to maintain a close relationship with Carol Morgan School and to uphold and live by the values shared by the CMS community.
+Distinguished Alumni Award recipients join a notable group of Alums who have been presented with this recognition in the past.

 2017 Distinguished Alumni Award Recipient

 BS degree in Business Administration with Magna Cum Laude Honors from Xavier University in Cincinnati, Ohio, an MBA from Xavier, and received a full merit scholarship for his academic achievements.

 Máximo began his career at Citibank Dominican Republic as Management Associate in 1982, and served in different capacities such as Review Officer, Corporate Bank Head, Country Risk Manager, Senior Credit Officer, and CCO, in USA and Latin America.
 Since 2005, he’s served as Citi Country Officer for Citi Dominican Republic.